bumipl/Study-Notes/rhcsa-9/NFS and Autofs.md

 Enable and start the autofs service.
 ``systemctl enable --now autofs``

 This will automatically create the folders necessary under the root "/" folder.
 In this example it creates the ''/misc" and "/nfsdata" folders.
 If you cd /nfsdata, it should be empty.
-If you ``cd`` into files, even though /nfsdata is empty you will cd into the /nfsdata directory on the nfsserver.
+If you ``cd /nfsdata/files`` into files, even though /nfsdata is empty you will cd into the exported /nfsdata directory on the nfsserver.

 Tip: check ``/etc/auto.misc`` for syntax examples on the exam